microsoft/CNTK/Documentation/current_iteration.md

 ## Keras and Tensorboard
 ### Example on Keras and SKLearn multi-GPU support on CNTK
-### Image feature support with Tensorboard for CNTK
+### Added Tensorboard image support for CNTK.
+Now CNTK users can use tensorboard to display images.
+More details and examples can be found [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-TensorBoard-for-Visualization).

 ## Others
 ### Continue work on [Deep Learning Explained](https://www.edx.org/course/deep-learning-explained-microsoft-dat236x) course on edX.